 While both matcha and coffee have caffeine, matcha releases the caffeine in your body at a smoother rate due to the presence of L-theanine.
 The energy boost you get from coffee, on the other hand, is a different story.
 Think of it like sipping on a glass of good wine versus taking a shot of vodka — matcha’s caffeine works gently to awaken you through your day while coffee’s caffeine jolts you awake for just a couple of hours.

 Antioxidants are fighters of free radicals, and we love fighters of free radicals.

-Free radicals are molecules that are unstable because of a missing electron; they’re harmful because they try to steal electrons from healthy molecules in an attempt to balance themselves, but stealing can then cause healthy molecules to become unstable themselves in a truly vicious cycle.
+Free radicals are molecules that are unstable because of a missing electron; they’re harmful because they try to steal electrons from healthy molecules in an attempt to balance themselves, but stealing can then cause healthy molecules to become unstable in a truly vicious cycle.
 Free radicals are the by-product of natural functions in our body like energy production, and they are usually kept in check by natural antioxidants that our bodies also produce.
-Antioxidants fight free radicals by giving up one of their own electrons to stabilize and not turning into free radicals themselves.
+Antioxidants give up one of their own electrons to stabilize free radicals, and they don't turn into free radicals themselves.

 However, when too many free radicals are in the body it can cause oxidative stress, which can lead to health issues.

 Matcha has antioxidants called catechins.
 The most powerful catechin in matcha is epigallocatechin gallate (ECG), which is known to help maintain overall health thanks to its free radical-fighting abilities.